 - 2. When a full-time student enrolls for a full term (432 hours) and has absences exceeding 9.7% (42 hours) of the scheduled hours enrolled, that student will be suspended.
 A student suspended for attendance may appeal the suspension in writing to the president within three (3) days of receiving notification of the suspension.
 A student appealing suspension of attendance may remain in class until the suspension has been reviewed.
 The number of hours triggering suspension must be prorated for all part-time and full-time students enrolled for less than a full term. - 3.
 A student is considered tardy if not in the classroom at the designated time for class to start.
+Students arriving late to school will be charged for absences due to tardiness as follows: - I. 1 to 30 minutes will be counted as 30 minutes - II.
+31 to 60 minutes - III.
 Multiple tardies will result in the following discipline: - a.
 Five (5) tardies: Student will be given a written warning by instructor. - b.
 Six (6) tardies: Student will be placed on probation by the president or the president's designee. - c.
-Seven (7) tardies: Student will be referred to the president and may be suspended. - 4.
+Seven (7) tardies: Student will be referred to the president (or their designee) and may be suspended. - 4.
 An attendance record for each student shall be maintained in the student information system. - B. When a student misses three (3) consecutive days without contacting the college, that student may be presumed to have withdrawn from the college.